Topology-Aware Active Learning on Graphs: Numerical Experiments

 Remark \ref{remark:DAC_R} highlights strengths of our CC method: it does not require any user-inputted parameter such as $R$ - which has a significant impact on the size of the coreset and its accuracy - and greedily chooses the best point at each iteration.
 However, this presents some difficulty in reporting completely fair comparisons between our method and DAC at a given label rate, such as $100$ labels in Figure \ref{fig:coreset_100}.
 As we have established, issue (1) may cause DAC to end with fewer than $100$ points, and truncating a coreset that exceeds $100$ labeled points could significantly harm results per issue (2).

-There is no perfect comparison here on a per-label basis, so for our experiments we do the following: for Section \ref{sec:basic_al_results} (Figure \ref{fig:coreset_100}), we report DAC results where we pick an $R$ that approximately leads to $100$ points in the coreset.
-When the coreset ends, we start active learning.
-We report results at each label rate averaged over the 10 trials.
-That means that there may be some label rates where the mean was taken over DAC-selected points and AL-selected points.
-For CC and Random, we always stop the coreset at 50 (Figure \ref{fig:coreset_100}, left) or 100 (Figure \ref{fig:coreset_100}, right) labeled points, since these do not have the same behavior as DAC.
-For DAC, we use $R=0.25$, $0.4$, and $.35$ for MNIST, FashionMNIST, and CIFAR-10, respectively to acquire approximately 50 points, and double those values for 100 points.
+To present a fair comparison, our experiments with fixed-size coresets (Figure \ref{fig:coreset_100}) use the following procedure: we fix a coreset label budget (50 or 100), and report DAC results where we pick an $R$ that leads to approximately that many points.
+When the coreset ends, we start active learning (uncertainty sampling) and report results up to 200 total labels.
+For CC and Random, we always stop the coreset at 50 (Figure \ref{fig:coreset_100}, top) or 100 (Figure \ref{fig:coreset_100}, bottom) labeled points, since these do not have the same behavior as DAC.
+For DAC, we use $R=0.25$, $0.4$, and $.35$ for MNIST, FashionMNIST, and CIFAR-10, respectively to acquire approximately 50 points, and half those values for 100 points. \ref{sec:app:dac_coreset_sizes} lists statistics on the coreset sizes obtained by DAC across each of the experiments, illustrating its high variability.
+For CC, we use a reduction parameter of $r=100$ for MNIST and FashionMNIST and $r=50$ for CIFAR-10.

-Since the stopping condition of DAC is the crux of the issue, we also present results where AL starts \textit{after the coreset method's stopping condition is reached} in Figure \ref{fig:coreset_stopping}.
-Although this means AL may start at different iterations for different methods, it allows for a clear comparison of both methods (and their stopping conditions) as they would be deployed in practice.